debuhr/di-demystified/Readme.md

 # Java-Rest & Demystifying Dependency Injection
 The code in this repository is very unpolished and not production ready in any way.
-It is however, IMHO interesting.
+It is however, IMHO, interesting.
 The purpose of this code is to demonstrate with minimal effort, that there is no magic to dependency injection.

 This was written for a presentation that I held with the goal of showing that the form of dependency injection that is